loganbates2002/WalkXR/README.md

 ***Optional Additions***
 - Create a login form using HTML and CSS
-  - Status: In Progress
+  - Status: Done
 - Create a table in the database to store user info
   - Status: Done
 - Write JS to register a new user
   - Status: Done
 - Write JS to authenticate an existing user
-  - Status: Remaining
+  - Status: Done
-- Write JS to return access token upon login (in order to maintain a session for a user)
+- Write JS to maintain a session for a user
-  - Status: Remaining
+  - Status: Done